CLBFest/Boston/README.md

 The Boston Node's "Hack Track" will be conducted in partnership with the MIT Bitcoin Expo Hackathon event, which is also happening this weekend.
 The CL+B Fest Hack Track provides simple ways for participants to propose relevant projects of any kind relevant to the themes of the CL+B Fest event.
 In addition, any team may choose to do a project that competes for an organized general CL+B Fest "Challenge".
 To learn about the several challenges, see: [http://legalhackers.org/clbfest2018-hack/](http://legalhackers.org/clbfest2018-hack/)

+## High Level Schedule

+Registered participants will receive the specific schedule and meeting activity location details at our node.

+### Friday Hackathon

+The "Hack" track sessions will take place from 9:00 AM Friday, March 16 to 10:00 AM Saturday, March 17, 2018 at the MIT Sloan School of Management, in partnership with the MIT Bitcoin Expo Hackathon event.

+### Saturday Learn + Discuss

+The learning and discussion sessions will take place from 2:00 PM Friday to 6:00 PM Saturday, March 17th at the MIT Media Lab.

 ## Getting Started

 **How to Create a GitHub Repository and Publish a Basic Project Website**